2013 Guinea clashes: Background

-The run up to the September 2013 election was full of controversy, with the process having been delayed four times until 12 May was agreed as the voting date.
-The parliamentary poll had originally been scheduled for 2011 but was delayed four times until 12 May was agreed.
-The election set for May 12 is intended to be the last step in the country's transition to civilian rule after two years under a violent army junta following the death of leader Lansana Conte in 2008, however it has now been postponed till September.
+The run-up to the September 2013 election was full of controversy, with the process facing many delays.
+The parliamentary poll had originally been scheduled for 2011, but was postponed four times until 12 May 2013 was agreed.
+The election was intended to be the last step in the country's transition to civilian rule after two years under a violent army junta following the death of leader Lansana Conté in 2008.
+However, it was once again rescheduled, this time until September.

-In September 2012, there were many complaints over the government's arbitrary arrest of protesting opposition supporters, 100 of whom were detained that month.
+In September 2012, there were many complaints about the government's arbitrary arrest of protesting opposition supporters, 100 of whom were detained that month.
 This prompted the resignation of two Guinean opposition ministers.
-The president of Guinea's national election commission, Louceny Camara, was also forced to step down after numerous demands for his sacking; Camara was seen to be a keen ally of President Condé and was accused of helping to pre-rig the legislative polls in Condé's favour.
+The president of the country's national election commission, Louceny Camara, was also forced to step down after numerous demands for his sacking; Camara was seen as a keen ally of President Condé and was accused of helping to pre-rig the legislative polls in Condé's favour.
 Additionally, Guinean opposition parties announced that they would no longer participate in the National Transitional Council, which serves as an interim parliament, and would also boycott the national electoral commission.

 The main cause of the political protests was the decision by the Guinean opposition coalition to withdraw from the electoral process on 24 February, which was followed by an appeal to citizens to stage nationwide protests.
 This decision was provoked in part by the National Electoral Commission's approval of South African software firm Waymark Infotech in compiling a new list of registered voters for the elections.
-The opposition argued that the firm is “open to voting fraud” as it was chosen by the ruling party and has a history of discrepancies in not just Guinea elections, but also other African elections.
-In September 2012, thousands of Guineans marched in Conakry in protest of Waymark only to be dispersed by police with tear gas.
+The opposition argued that the firm is “open to voting fraud” as it was chosen by the ruling party and has a history of discrepancies in elections not just in Guinea but also in other African countries.
+In September 2012, thousands of Guineans marched in Conakry in protest against Waymark, only to be dispersed by police with tear gas.

-The indigenous Guerze are mostly Christian or animist, while the Konianke are newer immigrants to the region who are Muslims and considered to be close to Liberia's Mandingo ethnic community.
-The former are considered to supportive of Liberian President Charles Taylor, while the former fought with rebels against the government in the Liberian civil war.
+The indigenous Guerzé are mostly Christian or animist, while the Konianke are newer immigrants to the region who are Muslims and considered to be close to Liberia's Mandingo ethnic community.
+The former are seen as being supportive of Liberian President Charles Taylor, while the former fought with rebels against the government in the Liberian civil war.